wso2/docs-choreo-dev/en/docs/quick-start-guides/expose-a-service-as-a-managed-api-with-choreo-api-manager.md

 To publish the API to the Choreo Developer Portal, follow the steps given below:

 1. In the left navigation menu, click **Manage** and then click **Lifecycle**.
-This opens the **Lifecycle Management** pane where you can see the different lifecycle stages that an API can be in.
+This opens the **Lifecycle Management** pane, where you can see the different lifecycle stages that an API can be in.
 You can see that the current lifecycle stage is **Created**.

 2. In the **Lifecycle Management** pane, click **Publish**.
 A message appears where you can specify whether you want to publish a connector for this REST API proxy.
 Creating a connector for this REST API proxy makes it available in the Marketplace.
-In this tutorial we will not publish a connector for the API.
+In this guide, you will not publish a connector for the API.

 3. Click **No, Thanks**.